timbertson/opam2nix-packages/README.md

         sha256 = "...";
       };

-      opam2nix = fetchgit {
+      opam2nixSrc = fetchgit {
         url = "https://github.com/gfxmonk/opam2nix.git";
         rev = "...";
         sha256 = "...";
       };
     in
-    callPackage "${src}/nix" {} { inherit src opam2nix; }
+    callPackage "${src}/nix" {} { inherit src opam2nixSrc; }

 This will import nix/default.nix  from the exact version of the repo that you specified.
-With this file, you can use it like:
+With this file, you can use it like so:

     let opam2nix = import ./opam2nix-packages.nix { inherit pkgs; };